dotnet/coreclr/Documentation/botr/shared-generics.md

 The feature is simple in concept: change dictionary layouts from a linked list of buckets into dynamically expandable arrays instead.
 Sounds simple, but great care had to be taken when impementing it, because:
 - We can't just resize `DictionaryLayout` structures alone.
 If the size of the layout is larger than the size of the actual generic dictionary, this would cause the JIT to generate indirection instructions that do not match the size of the dictionary data, leading to access violations.
 - We can't just resize generic dictionaries on types and methods:
-    - For types, the generic dictionary is part of the `MethodTable` structure, which can't be reallocated (already in use by managed code)
+    - They were already allocated with a fixed number of slots, and cannot be resized in place.
-    - For methods, the generic dictionary is not part of the `MethodDesc` structure, but can still be in use by some generic code.
+    - They can be in use by some generic code.
-    - We can't have multiple MethodTables or MethodDescs for the same type or method anyways, so reallocations are not an option.
 - We can't just resize the generic dictionary for a single instantiation.
 For instance, in our example above, let's say we wanted to expand the dictionary for `Func<string>`.
 The resizing of the layout would have an impact on the shared canonical code that the JIT generates for `Func<__Canon>`.
 If we only resized the dictionary of `Func<string>`, the shared generic code would work for that instantiation only, but when we attempt to use it with another instantiation like `Func<object>`, the jitted instructions would no longer match the size of the dictionary structure, and would cause access violations.
 - The runtime is multithreaded, which adds to the complexity.